Elections in Palestine: 2010 and 2012 local elections

 See here for a useful set of maps in Arabic.

 2016 and 2017 local elections

 The elections were planned for 8 October 2016 but were delayed until 13 May 2017.

 2021–22 local elections

 The elections were held on 11 December 2021.

+2026 local elections

+Local elections in most Palestinian cities were held on 25 April 2026.

 Central Elections Commission

 Following the establishment of the Palestinian Authority in 1993, the "Elections Commission" was formed to conduct the Palestinian presidential and legislative elections in 1996, the first elections in the Palestinian Authority.
 The Palestinian Central Bureau of Statistics (PCBS) was given the task of voter registration.

 The Central Elections Commission (CEC) was established in October 2002 as an independent and neutral body under the General Elections Law of 1995.
 The Elections Law, issued in August 2005, stipulated that the CEC is "the supreme body that undertakes the management, supervision, preparation and organization of elections and to take all necessary measures to ensure its integrity and freedom".
 Hanna Nasir has been the chairman of the CEC since 2002.

 Under the Local Council Elections Law No. (10) of 2005, the CEC became responsible for organizing local council elections, in addition to organizing elections of the President of the Palestinian National Authority and members of the Palestinian Legislative Council.